Sacred Headwaters: Klappan Coal Mine

 Fortune Coal Limited (FCL) entered on 13 July 2011 into an unincorporated joint venture with Posco Canada (POSCAN).
-The venture, an 80–20 split, is based on mineral rights held by FCL and finances provided by POSCAN.
-FCL is 100% controlled by Fortune Minerals Limited, an Ontario-based company that trades on the TSX Venture Exchange.
-POSCAN, which has so far contributed $30 million to the project, is a subsidiary of one of the world's largest steel producers, and has strong ties to the Government of South Korea.
-The existing financial resources of the FML were not sufficient to bring any of its properties into commercial production as of 2012.
+The venture, an 80–20 split, was based on mineral rights held by FCL and finances provided by POSCAN.
+FCL was 100% controlled by Fortune Minerals Limited, an Ontario-based company that traded on the TSX Venture Exchange.
+POSCAN, which contributed $30 million to the project, was a subsidiary of one of the world's largest steel producers, and had strong ties to the Government of South Korea.
+The financial resources of the FML were not sufficient to bring any of its properties into commercial production as of 2012.
 The Klappan project was estimated to need $789 million to begin production, and to generate substantially less than 1,000 jobs.
 FML called this the "Arctos Anthracite Project".

 The government of British Columbia, in whose jurisdiction the mineral rights are held, planned on 20 September 2013 to dispatch a minister to deal with the First Nations' blockade of the project.
 Some First Nations groups committed to defending the Sacred Headwaters.

 "We dare Fortune to get us arrested," said group spokesperson Rhoda Quock.
 “We have cameras here.
 We will make sure the world knows what’s going on.”
-On 23 September 2013 Quock was interviewed on CBC's As It Happens, and asked Fortune to obtain an injunction.
-The CEO of FML explained on 24 September 2013 in a radio interview that the company would not seek an injunction, and that they would let the BC government mediate a settlement instead.
+On 23 September Quock was interviewed on CBC's As It Happens, and asked Fortune to obtain an injunction.
+The CEO of FML said on 24 September that the company would not seek an injunction, and that they would let the BC government mediate a settlement instead.